 I broke in with my own Cletus put-on.
 “Ah’ll be darned, Grandpa.
 Ah never even knew they was married.”

-My deeply, culturally and politically conservative grandfather bust out in a gale of mirth.
+My deeply, culturally, and politically conservative grandfather busted out in a gale of mirth.

 It’s one of my favorite ways to remember him.